SchoolOfCode/final-project-the-code-koalas/KOALA_PIPELINE_PLAN.md

 - Set up CD pipeline
   - create prod dockerfile
   - create render webservice
-    - linked to our repe
+    - linked to our repo
     - checking for changes
     - deploy
     - test
   - make to change to code and see if it deploys the change

-CI/CD Pipeline:
-Local Machine: Development branch, precommit check hooks, Commit Code, push
-GitHub: Pull Request, github action checks, Merge devbranch to main
-Production: Render deploy triggered,